-A byproduct of this type of attack is the ability to gain access to a server without having to authenticate to it.
-Once the attacker hijacks a session, they no longer have to worry about authenticating to the server as long as the communication session remains active.
-The attacker enjoys the same server access as the compromised user because the user has already authenticated to the server prior to the attack.
+A session hijacking attack allows bad actors to gain access to a server without authentication.
+After the session is hijacked, the attacker no longer needs to authenticate as long as the session remains active.
+This grants the attacker an equivalent level of server access as the compromised user, given that the user had previously undergone server authentication prior to the attack.

 What is a session?

-A session ID is an identification string (usually a long, random, alpha-numeric string) that is transmitted between the client and the server.
-Session IDs are commonly stored in cookies, URLs and hidden fields of web pages.
+A session ID is a unique identification code, typically long, randomized alpha-numeric string.
+It serves as a means of communication between the client and the server.
+These session IDs are often stored in various places such as cookies, URLs, and concealed fields within web pages.

 How does session hijacking work?

-- Man-in-the-browser attack.
-This is similar to a man-in-the-middle attack, but the attacker must first infect the victim's computer with a Trojan.
-Once the victim is tricked into installing malware onto the system, the malware waits for the victim to visit a targeted site.
-The man-in-the-browser malware can invisibly modify transaction information and it can also create additional transactions without the user knowing.
-Because the requests are initiated from the victim's computer, it is very difficult for the web service to detect that the requests are fake.
+- Man-in-the-Browser: This type of attack is similar to a man-in-the-middle attack but requires the initial infection of the victim's computer with a Trojan.
+Once installed, the malware waits for the victim to visit a targeted site.
+It can covertly modify transaction details and initiate additional transactions without the user's knowledge.
+Since the requests originate from the victim's device, detecting fraudulent requests becomes challenging for the web service.

 What Do Attackers Gain from Session Hijacking?

-When cybercriminals have hijacked a session, they can do virtually anything that the legitimate user was authorized to do during the active session.
-The most severe examples include transferring money from the user’s bank account, buying merchandise from web stores, accessing personally identifiable information (PII) for identity theft, and even stealing data from company systems.
+Once cybercriminals successfully hijack a session, they gain the capability to perform nearly all the actions that the legitimate user was permitted to do while their session was active.
+In the most severe cases, this can encompass activities like transferring funds from the user's bank account, making purchases on online stores, accessing personally identifiable information (PII) for identity theft, and even theft of data from a company's systems.

 CRIME: Setting the stage for session hijacking attacks

-The demonstration showed how an attacker might execute this attack to recover the headers of an HTTP request.
-Since HTTP headers contain cookies, and cookies are the primary vehicle for web application authentication (after login), this presents a significant attack.
+The demonstration showed how an attacker could employ this method to retrieve the headers of an HTTP request.
+As HTTP headers store cookies, and cookies are the principal means of web application authentication, particularly post-login, this poses a substantial security threat.

-CRIME decrypts HTTPS cookies set by websites to remember authenticated users by means of brute force.
-The attack code forces the victim's browser to send specially crafted HTTPS requests to a targeted website and analyzes the variation in their length after they've been compressed in order to determine the value of the victim's session cookie.
-This is possible because SSL/TLS uses a compression algorithm called DEFLATE, which eliminates duplicate strings, as we saw above.
+CRIME employs a method of brute force to decrypt HTTPS cookies that websites use to remember authenticated users.
+The attack code compels the victim's browser to send strategically created HTTPS requests to a targeted site.
+It then scrutinizes the changes in request length after compression to deduce the value of the victim's session cookie.
+This becomes possible because SSL/TLS utilizes a compression algorithm known as DEFLATE, which removes duplicate strings, as we discussed earlier.

-The attack code can't read the session cookie included in the requests because of security mechanisms in the browser.
-However, it can control the path of every new request and can insert different strings into it in an attempt to match the value of the cookie.
+While the attack code cannot directly read the session cookie in the requests due to browser security measures, it gains control over the request path.
+Consequently, it can insert various strings into these requests in an attempt to match the cookie's value.

-Session cookie values can be quite long and are made up of uppercase letters, lowercase letters and digits.
-As a result, the CRIME attack code has to initiate a very large number of requests in order to decrypt them, which can take several minutes.
-However, the researchers have developed some algorithms that make the session hijacking attack more efficient.
+Session cookie values tend to be lengthy and comprise uppercase letters, lowercase letters, and digits.
+Consequently, the CRIME attack code must initiate a substantial number of requests to decrypt them, a process that can take several minutes.
+Nonetheless, the researchers have developed algorithms to enhance the efficiency of the session hijacking attack.

 What are other examples of session hijacking attacks?